skeffington/PhyloBlast_diatoms/README.md

 ```
 Where the input files are as follows:

-Input fasta: The sequences you want to blast
+Input fasta: The sequences you want to blast against the MMETSP transcriptomes.
+All sequnces should have unique names.
+There are three files that encode the taxonomy information for the transcriptomes:
-Input taxa MMETSP: The file '
+Input taxa MMETSP: The file 'MMETSP_TAX3'
+Input taxa: taxonomy: The file 'tax_report_3.txt'
+Input phyla name to number: The file 'phylalist.txt'

 The number of cores in hard coded in the blast command in the main script.
 Please alter as neccessary.

 ```{}